Beep Beep (song)

-"Beep Beep" is a novelty single by the Playmates, released in 1958 by Roulette Records (catalog number 4115) as the B-side to "Your Love".
-The song describes an unintended road race between two mismatched cars.
+"Beep Beep" is a novelty song written and recorded by The Playmates, originally released in 1958 by Roulette Records on the album At Play with The Playmates, and later as a single—the B-side to "Your Love".
+The song describes an unintended road race between two mismatched cars (a Cadillac and Nash Rambler) and charted with Billboard for 15 weeks, peaking at number four.

-Production
+Composition

 "Beep Beep" was written by Carl Cicchetti and Donald Claps, also known as Chic Hetti and Donny Conn, the band's arranger/pianist and drummer, respectively.
+It was written for their live performances, before any record deals.

-The song is built around accelerando: The tempo of the song gradually increases commensurate with the increasing speed of the drivers.
+The song is built around accelerando: the tempo of the song gradually increases commensurate with the increasing speed of the drivers.
 In his book The Guide to United States Popular Culture, Ray B. Browne lists "Beep Beep" as an example of "motoring music [...] in the chase mode".
 It is a tortoise-and-the-hare race, substituting the drivers of two unequal cars, originally a Nash Rambler and Cadillac, respectively.
+The instruments used in "Beep Beep" were bass, drums, guitar, piano, and an "old rubber-bulb horn for the 'beeps.

+Release

+For the 1958 release of The Playmates' album At Play with The Playmates, some of the songs had already been released as singles, while some were recorded specifically for the LP—"Beep Beep" was one of these, at 3:04 long.

-Roulette Records did not want to release the song as a single, because the song changed tempo, it explicitly named contemporary products on the market, and was not danceable; when disc jockeys began playing it off the album, it forced the label's hand, and Roulette released the 45 single.
+Roulette Records did not want to release "Beep Beep" as a single, because the song changed tempo, it explicitly named contemporary products on the market, and was not danceable.
+When disc jockeys began playing it off the album, it forced the label's hand, and Roulette released it as a 45 single (catalog number 4115): the B-side to "Your Love", coming in at 2:20 long.

 Because of a contemporary BBC directive that prohibited songs with brand names in their lyrics, a UK version of "Beep Beep" was recorded for the European market, replacing the Cadillac and Nash Rambler with the generic terms limousine and bubble car; this recut version was also released in the US for radio stations with similar policies about product placement.